Judge: Texas lawyer accused of setting ex's home on fire will stay jailed without bond

 King was originally charged with simple arson, but following his pre-trial hearing, the charge was upgraded to aggravated arson.
 The judge also decided he would be held without bond prior to his trial.

-King was due to appear in Baton Rouge court Wednesday, but that appearance was pushed to Friday after he claimed he was not able to contact his attorney to inform him about the hearing.
+King was due to appear in Baton Rouge court Wednesday, but that appearance was pushed to Friday after he claimed he was not able to contact his attorney to inform them about the hearing.

 More News